clojurewerkz/envision/README.md

 /var/folders/1y/xr7zvp2j035bpq09whg7th5w0000gn/T/envision-1402385765815-3502705781
 ```

-`cd` into this path and start Jekyll (if you don't line using Jekyll, don't have Ruby installed or don't like
+`cd` into this path and start an HTTP Server on most systems you'd have Python 2.7 installed.
-it, just open `templates/index_file.html` static file in your browser.

 ```
-bundle install
-jekyll serve --watch
+python -m SimpleHTTPServer
 ```

 After that you can point your browser to